-- 149 Turnberry Community Shopping Hub contains 7 shops and is adjacent to Turnberry Park and Calshot Primary School.
+- 150 Regeneration that includes environmental improvements to the public realm in the vicinity of Turnberry Shopping Area will assist in meeting the wider social, economic and environmental regeneration objectives of the 3Bs Neighbourhood Plan. - 151 Turnberry Community Shopping Hub contains 7 shops and is adjacent to Turnberry Park and Calshot Primary School.
 The shops are well used but the public realm is poor.
 Earlier sections have identified that this is an area where surface water run off occurs.
-The AECOM Study identifies opportunities for softening areas of tarmac proposals that will visually enhance the area and help with surface water run-off. - 150 At school start and finish times the area is congested and pedestrian safety (particularly for children crossing Calshot Road) is an ongoing concern.
-Improved pedestrian crossings should be provided as part of any environmental improvement scheme. - 151The forecourts are often used as parking areas.
+The AECOM Study identifies opportunities for softening areas of tarmac proposals that will visually enhance the area and help with surface water run-off. - 152 At school start and finish times the area is congested and pedestrian safety (particularly for children crossing Calshot Road) is an ongoing concern.
+Improved pedestrian crossings should be provided as part of any environmental improvement scheme. - 153 The forecourts are often used as parking areas.
 Proposals that soften the forecourts may impede parking.
-Consultation is required with the local shop keepers, landowners (where they are absent) and the local community to make sure the scheme balances environmental and economic objectives.
+Consultation is required with the local shop keepers, landowners (where they are absent) and the local community to make sure the scheme balances environmental and economic objectives. - 62 All policies should be read in conjunction with adopted policies in the Birmingham Development Plan.
+No Neighbourhood Plan policy will be applied in isolation; account will be taken of all relevant policies